Insights

 2. if you want change, you have to prepare people.

 This often starts with the wording.
-As we all know, "projects" come and go - change remains.
-Or the internal set-up, which defines the importance of the project: "The Management Board has one hour for this".
+As we all know, „projects“ come and go - change remains.
+Or the internal set-up, which defines the importance of the project: „The Executive Board has one hour for this“.
 In the overloaded daily routine of the C-suite, this is not surprising.
 But it is not promising.
 After all, change starts from within and requires listening and understanding.
 Bringing the right managers to the table and shaping the framework accordingly are the next steps.
 Only then can team learning, systems thinking and a shared vision emerge.

 3. clarity is power